Gingivitis is a general term for inflammation of the gums (gingiva). It may be localised to one tooth or may be widespread affecting numerous teeth.

 Endodontic disease refers to any inflammation of the pulp, known as pulpitis.
 Pulpitis can be reversible or irreversible.
 In the case of reversible pulpitis, once the cause of inflammation is removed, the pulp returns to its healthy state.
 Left untreated, irreversible pulpitis occurs, resulting from severe inflammation of the pulp, which is extremely painful.
 Over time, the pulp becomes necrotic (dies), and pain subsides.

 Periodontal disease (also known as gum disease) is the most common oral disease to affect cats.

-Tooth abscesses can be caused by advanced dental disease, FORL and tooth fractures all of which can introduce bacteria to the roots of the teeth leading to the formation of an abscess.
+Advanced dental disease, FORL and tooth fractures all introduce bacteria to the roots which can result in a tooth abscess.

-Symptoms of tooth root abscess include reluctance to eat, bleeding from the nose and facial swelling.
-Left untreated the infection may spread to other parts of the oral cavity, possibly causing a drainage wound on the face.
+Left untreated the infection may spread to other parts of the oral cavity, possibly causing a drainage wound on the face

-Diagnosis is made upon visual examination and dental x-rays.
-Treatment involves tooth extraction, flushing of the affected area and antibiotics.
+Tooth extraction and flushing of the affected area and antibiotics.

 Feline ondoclastic resorptive lesions (FORL)

 Also known as resorptive lesions, feline resorptive lesions, neck lesions, cavities, cervical line lesions and invasive resorptions, these painful lesions are one of the most common dental problems in cats.
 There are three types of lesion;